First Rule of D&D: Don't split the party!

 The organizer has the right to remove a disruptive or aggressive participant from the play area or premises.

-If a participant is uncomfortable in bringing an issue to organizers in person, they can contact the Unite the Factions organizers by email at email@example.com.
+If a participant is uncomfortable in bringing an issue to organizers in person, they can contact the Unite the Factions organizers by email at email@example.com or with the option to do so anonymously using the following form: https://tinyurl.com/utfcocform.
+When you report an issue to us, regardless of the method, the information will be kept confidential and only information that is required to resolve the issue will be shared with those that need to know (decision makers on our Admin team).
 Note that while our email inbox is always monitored during events, this is not an immediate way of receiving a response.
 While we strive to respond to emailed issues quickly, if the matter is urgent it is recommended that participants notify someone in person immediately and take other steps to ensure their safety (or to use our "admins-to-help-you" channel for online events).

 Safety Tools: The X-Card